 Feedback on written assessment should be made using the Brightspace annotations tool.
 It is also possible to provide feedback using audio tools, in-video feedback on AV assessment, and rubrics.

-Virtual classroom1 should be used in both face to face and online delivery of lectures and seminars.
+Virtual classroom should be used in both face to face and online delivery of lectures and seminars.
 It can also be used to support group work, by both the lecturer and students working on independent group activities as part of blended learning.

-Principles for the use of ‘lecture capture’
+Principles for the use of ‘learning session’ capture

 (Virtual Classroom at the University of Suffolk)